 Dynegy owns three coal ash impoundments in the floodplain of the Middle Fork of the Vermilion River in Vermilion County, Illinois.
 These pits are just upstream from Kickapoo State Park, and 12 miles from the City of Danville's riverfront development project.
 They contain a mix of coal ash materials (including fly ash, bottom ash, boiler slag, and other materials) with different chemical compositions (because of different types of coal burned and pollution control technologies in place over the power plant’s lifetime).

-There are already visible seeps along the banks next to the Old East and Old Ash Pits, and detectable impacts in the water and aquatic life.
+There are visible seeps along the banks next to the Old East and Old Ash Pits, and detectable impacts in the water and aquatic life.
 This means that heavy metals in coal ash are currently placing the Middle Fork and adjacent groundwater at risk.
 In 2008, the IEPA found that coal ash pollution was flowing into the river from seeps along the riverbank that abuts the two oldest pits.
 According to a January 2013 internal IEPA email, an agency representative “had no problem collecting seepage at the base of the berm, which is right on the riverbank.”
 A recent study by the Illinois Natural History Survey has documented elevated levels of coal ash contaminants in aquatic organisms downstream from the site.

 A Disaster Waiting to Happen

 Because all three coal ash pits lie within the floodplain of the river, riverbank erosion is a threat to their foundations and structural integrity.
 During a flood, the power of the river cuts new channels.
 In 1981, Illinois Power installed gabions (wire cages filled with rock) to stop the erosion of riverbanks that abut the coal ash pits.
 Today, they are crumbling - or non-existent.